aamini/evidential-deep-learning/neurips2020/README.md

 To download run the following commands from a Unix shell:
 ```
-cd evidential_regression
+cd evidential_deep_learning/neurips2020
 bash ./download_data.sh
 ```
 We also include pre-trained models, in case reviewers would like to use these to produce results without retraining from scratch.
-If reviewers would like to re-train, we provide the code to do so - we include pre-trained models here only for added convienence.
+If you would like to re-train, we provide the code to do so - we include pre-trained models here only for added convienence.

 ### Software environment
 We package our codebase into a conda environment, with all dependencies listed in `environment.yml`.
 To create a local copy of this environment and activate it, run the following commands: